-Cord prolapse is defined as the umbilical cord descending below the fetal presenting part (usually head), through the cervix, in the presence of ruptured membranes.
+Umbilical cord prolapse is defined as the umbilical cord descending below the fetal presenting part (usually head), through the cervix, in the presence of ruptured membranes.

-The exact cause of cord prolapse varies in each pregnancy, however generally any factors associated with fetal malposition increase the risk as well as obstetric procedures, these can include:1
+The exact cause of cord prolapse varies in each pregnancy, however, generally any factors associated with fetal malposition increase the risk as well as obstetric procedures, these can include:1

 Twin pregnancy (especially delivery of the second twin)

 Artificial rupture of membranes

 External cephalic version

 The details surrounding the rupture of membranes (e.g. timing, spontaneous or artificial etc)

 Identification of any potential risk factors (as noted above)